Domain Adaptation of Foundation LLMs for e-Commerce: Setup, Data and Evaluation

 \subsection{Data}

 Regarding training data, we mostly follow \citet{DBLP:journals/corr/abs-2406-12023}.
-For general domain data we use a mixture of web-crawled and smaller but more high quality datasets.
+For general domain data, we use a mixture of web-crawled and smaller but more high quality datasets.
 We include 10\% non-English general domain data in the data mix.
-Regarding the e-commerce domain, we utilize several data sources.
+Regarding the e-commerce domain, we employ several data sources.
 On the one hand, we utilize listings and product reviews from the eBay website, as has been done by \citet{DBLP:journals/corr/abs-2406-12023}.
 Furthermore, inspired by \citet{lozhkov2024fineweb-edu}, we train an e-commerce classifier and use it to extract e-commerce specific examples from the Fineweb corpus \cite{penedo2024finewebdatasetsdecantingweb}.
-We use 20\% of this data in our e-commerce specific data mixture.
+We use this data for 20\% of our e-commerce specific data mixture.